 To meet our applications quality target we will:

 - offer customers greater accessibility to information we hold

 Objective three: Develop and deliver digital improvements

-To continue to meet this target we will provide faster and more secure digital tools where appropriate.
+To continue to meet this target we will provide faster, more secure and dynamic digital tools where appropriate.

 Objective four: Invest in our people